optimagic-dev/optimagic/docs/source/contributing/how-to.rst

    we can give you push access to unprotected branches, which makes the process more convenient for you.

 2. Clone the repository to your disk.
-Set up the environment of the project with conda and the ``environment.yml``.
-Implement the fix.
+Set up the project environment with conda and the and install your local version of estimagic in editable mode.
+   The commands for this are (in a terminal in the root of your local estimagic repo):

+   ``conda env create -f environment.yml``

+   ``conda activate estimagic``

+   ``pip install -e .``

+3. Implement the fix or new feature.

-3. We validate contributions in three ways.
-First, we have a test suite to check the implementation of estimagic.
+4. We validate contributions in three ways.
+First, we have a test suite to check the implementation of respy.
 Second, we correct for stylistic errors in code and documentation using linters.
 Third, we test whether the documentation builds successfully.